Example Config for Palo Alto Network VM-Series in AWS¶

-3. Login to VM-Series¶
+Logging in to VM-Series¶

-4. Configure VM-Series ethernet1/1 and WAN Zone¶
+Configuring VM-Series ethernet1/1 with WAN Zone¶

-- Click ethernet1/1
+- Click ethernet1/1.

-- Select “layer3” for Interface Type
+- Select layer3 for Interface Type.

 - Click New Zone for Security Zone to create a WAN zone.

-- At the next pop up screen, name the new zone “WAN” and click OK
+- At the next popup screen, name the new zone WAN and click OK.

-- Select DHCP Client
+- Select DHCP Client.

-- Uncheck “Automatically create default route pointing to default gateway provided by server, as shown below.
+- Unmark the Automatically create default route pointing to default gateway provided by server checkbox as shown below.

-Click Commit.
+- Click Commit.
 Once Commit is complete, you should see the Link State turn green at the Network page for ethernet1/1.

-5. Configure VM-Series ethernet1/2 and LAN Zone¶
+Configuring VM-Series ethernet1/2 with LAN Zone¶

 Click Commit.
 Once Commit is complete, you should see the Link State turn green at the Network page for ethernet1/2.